 Besides, we are mocking

-model , so there is no real interaction with real data stream, so
+model , so there is no real interaction with the real data stream, so

-subscribe method will not work properly as in real environment.
+subscribe the method will not work properly as in a real environment.
 When unit testing, we need to call a method to trigger our test scheduler,

 testScheduler.triggerActions() .
 Finally, our test codes look like below.

-In summary, when writing tests to cover a piece of our codes which are using RxJava, just go through simple steps.
+In summary, when writing tests to cover a piece of our codes that are using RxJava, just go through simple steps.

 - Make sure that our codes are designed to initiate Schedulers from outside.